ReviewEdge/ai-2048/README.md

 # ai-2048
-an AI to solve 2048
+An AI to solve 2048.
+Implements Expectimax.

 # Running Code
 - To watch AI play a game, launch dist/ai_2048.exe